cpsource/fail3banAI/README.md

 a running linux box, and if intrusions or attempted intrusions are detected, iptables is utilized to block further access to the machine.

-The power of AI (ChatGPT) is consulted so that fail3banAI can keep ahead automatically.
+The power of AI (ChatGPT) is consulted so that fail3banAI can keep abreast of threats automatically.

 The codebase for non-commercial users is covered by GPL3, but in any event, see LICENSE.md for details.

+It can be run without AI, but you have to manually update various control tables.

+The code has the usual goodies you'd expect, such as blacklists and whitelists.
+It also supports either mariaDB or SQLite3 for databases.

 ### Why do we need this intrustion tool anyway?